Updated June 08, 2021

-Once you receive an offer to schedule the vaccine appointment, it will not expire, and you can wait to schedule your appointment.
+We recommend that you schedule your vaccination appointment as soon as you’re eligible.
 While our goal is to offer vaccinations close to where patients live or work, we may not be able to offer the COVID-19 vaccine at your regular doctor’s office.

 Yes.
-While data suggest the Pfizer and Moderna vaccines are very effective, no vaccine is 100% effective, and we do not yet know how long immunity will last after getting the two required shots.
-Therefore, we must continue to follow public health guidelines, such as wearing a face covering, practicing physical distancing and avoiding indoor crowds.
-UCLA Health will continue to follow universal masking in all medical clinics and hospitals even after employees and patients start receiving the vaccine.
+While data suggest the FDA-authorized vaccines are very effective, no vaccine is 100% effective, and we do not yet know how long immunity will last after getting the required shots.
+Therefore, we must continue to follow public health guidelines, such as wearing a face covering, practicing physical distancing, and avoiding indoor crowds.
+UCLA Health will continue to follow universal masking in all medical clinics and hospitals even after employees and patients receive the vaccine.